Environmental Impacts of (Clean) Energy Projects

 Changing views (of wind power)

-There was always some push back to these projects (if you offer to give everyone a puppy you’ll still have some detractors).
-But beginning in the mid-2010s is when rural folks really started to sour on wind projects.
-It didn’t help that the glorified Republican presidential nominee just finished a years-long litigation against the Scottish government for allowing an offshore wind project to be sited in the viewshed of his golf-course.
+However, beginning in the mid-2010s is when rural folks really started to sour on wind projects.
+It didn’t help that the Republican presidential nominee just finished years-long litigation against the Scottish government for allowing an offshore wind project to be sited within view of his golf-course.
 He thought they were “very ugly” and consistently repeated other false claims whenever he gave a public speech.
-Lying about windmills is one thing, but repeating these lies over and over again is how an alternative reality gets created that scholars have characterized as “hyper-Orwellian”.
-There are valid reasons to oppose windmills, but we need to face reality that the psyche of many folks have been poised by Trump’s decade-long disinformation campaign.
+Lying about windmills is one thing, but repeating these lies over and over again is how an alternative reality gets created that scholars have characterized as hyper-Orwellian.
+More comically, but less settling, is the Turducken-lie in Trump’s 2026 Davos speech where he determined that China has no wind farms (they generate more wind energy than any other country on earth).
+There are valid reasons to oppose windmills; but we need to face reality that the psyche of many folks have been poised by Trump’s decade-long disinformation campaign such that their opposition should not be taken with the same validity as folks opposing polluting facilities.

 Protecting Americans' homes